GraphiteEditor/Graphite/node-graph/README.md

 raster_node!(graphene_core::raster::OpacityNode<_>, params: [f64]),
 ```

 Nodes in the borrow stack take a `Box<dyn DynAny>` as input and output another `Box<dyn DynAny>`, to allow for any type.
-To use this as the field for our `GammaNode`, we must downcast these types so the input is a `()` and the output is a `f64`.
+To use this as the field for our `OpacityNode`, we must downcast these types so the input is a `()` and the output is a `f64`.
 This can be achieved by the `DowncastBothNode`.
-The new `GammaNode` that has been constructed must then be made to have a dynamic input and output using the `DynAnyNode`.
+The new `OpacityNode` that has been constructed must then be made to have a dynamic input and output using the `DynAnyNode`.
 If the primary input to the node comes from the output of another node, then the `ProtoNodeInput` will be set to a node id.
-This node is found and then chained with the gamma node using the `.then()` function.
+This node is found and then chained with the opacity node using the `.then()` function.
 If there is no primary input then we simply return the node.
 Finally we call `.into_type_erased()` on the result and that is inserted into the borrow stack.

 ## Conclusion